UiPath/ProcessMining-pm-utils/README.md

 #### generate_edge_table ([source](macros/process_mining_tables/generate_edge_table.sql))
 The edge table contains all transitions in the process graph.
 Each transition is indicated by the `From_activity` and the `To_activtiy` and for which case this transition took place.
 The edge table includes transitions from the source node and to the sink node.

-The required input is an event log model with attributes describing the case ID, activity, and event order.
+The required input is an event log model with fields describing the case ID, activity, and event order.
 With the argument `table_name` you indicate how to name the generated table.
 The generated table contains at least the following columns: `Edge_ID`, one according to the given case ID, `From_activity` and `To_activity`.
 It also generates a column `Unique_edge`, which contains the value 1 once per occurrence of an edge per case.

 Optional input is a list of properties.
 This generates columns like `Unique_edge`, which contains the value 1 once per occurrence of an edge per the given property.
 The name of this column is `Unique_edge` concatenated with the property.